Estimating Driver Personality Traits from On-Road Driving Data: Method

 \subsection{Preprocessing}

 To segment driving data using road types, we use the car's position obtained through a GPS sensor.
 The route of the driving test is shown in Figure \ref{fig:route}.
 The intersections are located in a residential area.
 We use four intersections where all drivers' data are recorded accurately.
-We treat these four intersections as the same road types, but features are extracted separately because the visibility and ease of driving are not equal.
+We treat these four intersections as the same road types, but features are extracted from each intersection separately because the visibility and ease of driving are not the same.
+The time-series driving data collected on the arterial road and at selected intersections are segmented into arterial road data and intersection data.

-Furthermore, we segment time-series data on the arterial road, where each frame is assigned to the nearest segment points by using the frame timing on the segment point.
-On the other hand, at intersections, it is difficult to segment driving data based on the average number of seconds, such as arterial road data, because the intersection data are quite limited compared with the arterial road data and the number of seconds to pass through the intersection varies according to the situation.
-Thus, we use brake sensor data to segment the data at the intersection.
+Furthermore, we segment time-series data on the arterial road.
+We position segment points so that the average number of seconds for each segment is [ALL (355), 60, 30, 15, 10, 5, 3].
+Then, each frame of time-series data is assigned to the nearest segment points, and the arterial road data are segmented into several intervals.

+For intersection data, we use brake sensor data to segment the data.
 When entering an intersection, almost all drivers press the brake pedal, step off the brake, and then step on the accelerator.
 Figure \ref{fig:brake} shows the braking behaviors of some drivers at an intersection.
-Since it is assumed that driving behavior changes before and after stepping off the brake, we segment intersection data into before stepping off the brake and after stepping off the brake.
+Since it is assumed that driving behavior changes before and after stepping off the brake, we segment intersection data into before and after stepping off the brake.
+We found that small parts of the driving behaviors of some drivers at intersections do not follow this pattern.
+We exclude these driving data and extract intersection features (the sample size used in the experiment remains the same).